Cryptocurrency Regulation in Poland

 Regulatory Penalties and Suspension

-If a crypto company fails to obtain Polish crypto authorisation and become part of the Register of Virtual Currencies prior to starting its economic activities in Poland, it can receive a fine of 100,000 PLN (approx. 21,600 EUR).
+If a crypto company does not obtain the Polish crypto authorization and does not become part of the Register of Virtual Currencies before conducting economic activities in Poland, a fine can be imposed for 100,000 PLN (approx. 21,600 EUR).

 Economic crypto activities can be suspended if:

-• A company applies for the removal from the Register of Virtual Currencies and notifies of the suspension by submitting an electronic form via ePuap
+• A company files an application for removal from the Register of Virtual Currencies, having previously notified such suspension by means of an electronic form via ePuap.

-When it comes to adjusting to the EU-imposed regulations, cryptocurrency companies should be prepared to quickly become ever more competent in compliance-related issues.
-We kindly remind you that our team of highly skilled and dynamic lawyers is here to assist you with navigating new regulations.
+As far as adaptation to the regulations imposed by the EU is concerned, cryptocurrency companies should be ready to promptly become ever more competent regarding compliance-related issues.
+Let us kindly remind you that our team of highly qualified and dynamic lawyers is at your service to support you in dealing with new regulations.

-Our highly experienced and trusted lawyers will be pleased to provide you with tailored support in registering with the Register of Virtual Currencies and in obtaining a crypto license in Poland.
-We closely monitor local regulations and are therefore well-prepared to guide our clients through every stage of the registration process in an efficient manner.
+We would be happy to provide you with individual support, both in registration with the Register of Virtual Currencies and in obtaining a crypto license in Poland.
+In general, we carefully follow the local legislation, which allows us to be well-prepared to guide our clients through every stage of the registration process as efficiently as possible.

 Also, lawyers from Regulated United Europe provide legal services for obtaining a crypto license in Europe.